-Gentileschi moved to Rome, kept painting, and managed to make a living as an artist – a rare accomplishment for women in that period.
-As previously mentioned, she was the first woman to be accepted into the Florence Academy of Art, during the city’s heyday as an international art center.
+Gentileschi moved to Rome, kept painting, and managed to earn a living as an artist – a rare accomplishment for women in that period.
+As previously mentioned, she was the first woman to be accepted into the Florence Academy of Art during the city’s heyday as an international art center.

 As the years passed, she was pushed to the sidelines and forgotten.
 Her paintings are rarely mentioned, and when people talk about the Golden Age of Florence, she is seldom brought up.
 When she is mentioned in the Baroque art history, it is almost always due to the rape case and trial, and not for her art.
 Gentileschi deserves better.